How to Cook Beef Cheek Meat for Perfectly Tender Results

 • Check the color: Aim for deep, healthy red tones.

-• Inspect the fat: Look for white, firm fat rather than yellow or oily spots.
+• Inspect the fat: White, firm fat is ideal; avoid yellow or greasy deposits.

 Preparing Your Beef Cheeks Before Cooking

-• Pat the meat dry: Use paper towels to remove moisture for a better sear.
+• Pat dry: Use paper towels to remove surface moisture for a better sear.

-• Check for glands: Trim off any remaining glands for a cleaner taste.
+• Trim glands: Cut away any remaining glands or discolored sections for a cleaner taste.

 Preparation StepAction RequiredBenefit for Beef Cheek Meat